-Language acquisition and Language ab initio
+Language B and Language ab initio

-Language acquisition consists of two modern language courses-language ab initio and language B-that are offered in several languages.
+Language acquisition consists of two modern language courses-language ab initio and language B-that are offered in a number of languages, and a classical languages course that is offered in Latin and Classical Greek.
+Owing to the nature of language study in the latter, there are specific aims for classical literature that can be found in the Classical languages guide.
 Language ab initio and language B are language acquisition courses designed to provide students with the necessary skills and intercultural understanding to enable them to communicate successfully in an environment where the language studied is spoken.
-Five prescribed themes are common to the syllabuses of language B and language ab initio; the themes provide relevant contexts for study at all levels of language acquisition in the DP, and opportunities for students to communicate about matters of personal, local or national, and global interest.
+This process allows the learner to go beyond the confines of the classroom, expanding their awareness of the world and fostering respect for cultural diversity.